Motor vehicle tax

 - third calendar quarter by 15 November

 - fourth calendar quarter by 15 February of the following year.

 At the end of each calendar year, a tax declaration (Form Kr1) relating to the taxable vehicles must be submitted to the tax office by 31 March of the following calendar year.
 Form Kr2 – Explaining the Motor Vehicle Tax Declaration (Kr1) for the respective year can be used to help fill in Form Kr1 and to calculate the tax.

 Responsibility for collection

-The customs office first to be involved or first to intervene is responsible for cross-border traffic with motor vehicles not registered in Austria.
+The Customs Authority Austria is responsible for cross-border traffic with motor vehicles not registered in Austria.

 Revocation of registration

-- Vehicle Taxation Act – Disclosure – Kr20German text
+- Motor Vehicle Taxation Act – Disclosure – Kr20German text

-- Explaining the Vehicle Tax Declaration – Kr2German text
+- Explaining the Motor Vehicle Tax Declaration – Kr2German text

 - Sections 1 and 36 of the Kraftfahrgesetz 1967 (KFG 1967)